May 26, 2023 Vas Nair

 Communicate what matters

 Finally, tell your teams about what’s been successful.
 For example, share insights from a project that surpassed expectations due to the work of a particular team.
 In that message, specifically call out something new and what was learned from that experience.
-At the same time, it’s critically important to encourage people to learn from mistakes.
-Instead of a punitive culture, you want to engage your employees in a positive way by encouraging debriefs and conversations about how to overcome future setbacks.
+At the same time, it’s critically important to encourage people to learn from their mistakes.
+Instead of a punitive culture, you want to engage your employees positively by encouraging debriefs and conversations about how to overcome future setbacks.
 By doing this, you’re again sharing the importance of learning.

 When you create an environment that fosters learning, it sends a positive message to your employees, because they see it as an investment in their career.
 A strong leadership presence and ongoing communication opens the door to higher engagement and knowledge sharing.
 Explore simple and practical ways to put learning into action every day.
 Make learning assignments inclusive, so that the benefits of the experience can travel across teams.